ST12357/Web_Scraping-DB-Beautiful_Soup--SQLite/README.md

 # Web_Scraping-Scrapy-Startechbd

-Scraped All Laptops and Desktop data from Startech Bangladesh website (https://www.startech.com.bd/) using scrapy.
+All the laptops and desktop datas from the website of Startech Bangladesh (https://www.startech.com.bd/) are scraped and put into a .csv using scrapy.
+Built from scratch.

-Data is saved in the same folder as a .csv file.
+To run first install scrapy using 'pip install scrapy'.

-To run open terminal in the same folder and run 'scrapy crawl startech_laptops'.
+Download and extract this folder, open a terminal in this folder and run 'scrapy crawl startech_laptops' in the terminal.